Momentum Indicators: 5 Best Practices You Need to Apply

 Bearish divergence occurs when the price of a currency pair forms a higher high, but the momentum indicator forms a lower high.

-Hidden divergence typically indicates a continuation of the current trend rather than a reversal.
+Hidden divergence typically signals continuation rather than reversal.

 Bullish hidden divergence occurs when the price forms a higher low, but the momentum indicator forms a lower low.